For Afghan evacuees arriving to U.S., a tenuous legal status and little financial support

 The capacity of the U.S. refugee system is also depleted, aid groups say, following deep cuts to the program under the Trump administration.

-“The refugee resettlement system has been decimated, so our local offices are unable to accept parolees right now without an assurance of our ability to cover costs like medical expenses immediately,” said Vignarajah.
+“The refugee resettlement system has been decimated, so our local offices are unable to accept parolees right now without an assurance of our ability to cover costs like medical expenses immediately,” Vignarajah said.

 “We are fundraising, but it’s a piecemeal, time-intensive process to secure private contributions,” she said.
 “And we don’t want to end up with our case managers doing check-ins with families under overpasses.”